ka-de/cringe.live/content/en/docs/userscripts/Old Reddit to New.md

 bookToC: false
 title: "Old Reddit to New"
 summary: "The opposite of New Reddit to Old."
+aliases:
+  - /docs/userscripts/Old Reddit to New/
+  - /docs/userscripts/Old Reddit to New
 ---

 <!--markdownlint-disable MD025 MD033 -->